How Far is Denver to Black Hawk & Central City Colorado? Driving Distance & Directions

 As mentioned, the drive will normally be in the 50 minute range, depending on weather.
-This being the Rockies, it can drop a foot of snow in late April (as it did this year), making the commute a lot longer and more dangerous.
+This being the Rockies, it can drop a foot of snow in April or even Mid-May, making the commute a lot longer and more dangerous.

-The best, fastest, and easiest way to get to Black Hawk from Denver is to take Interstate 70 west, 31 miles to the Central City Parkway.
+The best, fastest, and easiest way to get to the Black Hawk casinos and Central City casinos, (the two towns are just 1.5 miles apart), is to take Interstate 70, (or I-70 west), 31 miles to the Central City Parkway.

-Watch out though, the Central City Parkway is a notorious speed trap – made all the worse by the excruciatingly low speed limits they’ve set up.
+One warning: the Central City Parkway is a notorious speed trap – made all the worse by the excruciatingly low speed limits they’ve set up.
 We’re talking a 4 lane highway with 30 miles per hour limits in some areas.
 Combine that with excitable, anxious gamblers dying to start playing, and you have yourself a great source of additional municipal revenue in the form of speeding tickets.

 First off, the highway is two lane.
-You may be happy to begin your day of gambling, only to find yourself stuck behind some terrified flatlander (our Colorado term for someone from a state without mountains), who insists on driving 10 miles per hour, either out of fear, or because they want to take in all the scenery.
+You may be ready to begin your day of gambling, only to find yourself stuck behind some terrified flatlander (our Colorado term for someone from a state without mountains), who insists on driving 10 miles per hour, either out of fear, or because they want to take in all the scenery.
 You can do the math at home of how long it would take to drive 35 miles going 10 miles per hour would be.

 Having a population of just 118 people means that most of Black Hawk casino employees live in the Denver metropolitan area.
 And these folks, for the most part, take employee-provided shuttles.
-These buses don’t (and shouldn’t) speed up the mountain, and getting stuck behind them can be frustrating too.
+These buses don’t speed up the mountain, and getting stuck behind them can be frustrating too.